Hi friends!

 Pencil

-Optional: Lemonade Powder, Kool-Aid Mix, or Other Scented Items Instead, Small Jar/Cup, Wipes, Newspaper/Table Cover
+Optional: Kool-Aid Mix, Small Jar/Cup, Wipes, Ruler,

 The Steps

-If you’d like to skip the sensory stuff, you could decorate a plain giftbag or make a cute ice pop garland, which we share as well.
+If you’d like to skip the sensory stuff, you could decorate a plain gift bag or make a cute ice pop garland, which we share as well.

 These first 7 steps can be done in advance before the kiddos come to play.